 Home » April Williams, 3 Months: Kidnapped From A Bus Terminal In 1983

 Two months after Eleanor Williams graduated from high school in Virginia, she gave birth.
-April Williams was born on August 17, 1983, and at 17-years-old, Eleanor admittedly did not want to be a mother.
-Almost immediately after giving birth, she lost contact with April’s father.
+April Williams was born on August 17, 1983, and at 17 years old, Eleanor admittedly did not want to be a mother.
+Almost immediately welcoming her daughter, she lost contact with April’s father.
 He, too, was a teenager and reportedly made it clear that he did not want anything to do with fatherhood.
 Still, Eleanor was determined to do her best as a mother, but a series of unfortunate circumstances would lead to a mystery that has lasted decades.

 “I wasn’t happy about it,” Eleanor told The Washington Post in 2018 about discovering she was having a baby.
 “I mean, I was 17 years old!
 I didn’t want to have a baby.
 I thought about having an abortion, but I decided not to. . . .
 There’s something about when babies start moving and kicking.
 You know there’s something inside you, and it’s like a bonding.
 It’s just some kind of way special.”

 When April was three-and-a-half months old, Eleanor was traveling to see her new boyfriend.
-The teen’s brother was reportedly in the Army, stationed in Kansas, and he told his friend Kevin about his sister.
-The pair became penpals during Eleanor’s pregnancy and after Baby April arrived, Eleanor wanted to finally meet Kevin face to face.
-He sent her money for a bus ticket and on December 3, 1983, during the holiday season, the mother-daughter pair left Suffolk, Virginia, and were making their way to Kansas.
+The teen mom’s brother was in the Army, stationed in Kansas, and he told his friend Kevin about his sister.
+The pair became penpals during Eleanor’s pregnancy, and after Baby April arrived, Eleanor finally wanted to meet Kevin face to face.
+He sent her money for a bus ticket, and on December 3, 1983, during the holiday season, the mother-daughter pair left Suffolk, Virginia, and were making their way to Kansas.

 Their trip would land them in a Washington, D.C. bus terminal where they had a three-hour layover.
-While there, the young mother was greeted by a Black woman with spots on her face, a dark complexion, short and wavy dark hair, who and about 5 feet 3 inches tall and fawned over Baby April.
-She struck up a conversation with Eleanor and was described as being gentle and kind.
-The slim-built stranger, who claimed her name was Latoya, told the teen mom that she was heading “out west.”
+While there, the young mother was greeted by a Black woman with spots on her face, a dark complexion, and short and wavy dark hair, who was about 5 feet 3 inches tall and fawned over Baby April.
+She initiated a conversation with Eleanor and was described as gentle and kind.
+The slim-built stranger, who claimed her name was Latoya, told the teen mom she was heading “out west.”

 During the investigation, Eleanor was riddled with questions about her supposed involvement with her child’s disappearance.
 There were accusations that she sold or gave away Baby April because she didn’t want to be a mother.
 Some believed she made up the story.
 Eleanor endured tough questioning and a polygraph test.
 Residents in her Virginia neighborhood said cruel things about her.
 She was stared at and gossiped about.
 She was grieving the loss of her infant but was a spectacle to be ridiculed by those around her.

-Eleanor would finally meet her Kansas beau, the soldier named Kevin, when she went to visit him about a month after April Williams disappeared.
-He reportedly met her at the bus station, but their relationship was short-lived.
+Eleanor would finally meet her Kansas beau, that soldier named Kevin, when she went to visit him about a month after April Williams disappeared.
+He met her at the bus station, but their relationship was short-lived.

 “All I needed him for was to have a baby to replace April,” said Eleanor.
 “He knew the only reason for me visiting him was because I wanted to get pregnant again because I wanted another April.
 I thought it was going to make me feel better.
 I thought it would make it hurt less.
 But actually, all it did was make it hurt more.”

-Not long after her visit, Eleanor and Kevin reportedly stopped communicating and their child was born in September 1984, almost a year after April was abducted.
+Not long after her visit, Eleanor and Kevin stopped communicating, and their child was born in September 1984, almost a year after April was abducted.

 “The suspect could have a sister named Latisha or Natisha,” the police department said of Baby April’s abductor.
 “The suspect could have the astrological sign of ‘Leo.’
 The suspect is described as [having] . . . a dark brown complexion and spots on her face.
 Her ears were pierced with two holes in each ear.”
 They added, “She could go by Rene or Rene Latoya.”